Decide IF its time to file for debt bankruptcy RELIEF

 A consumer debt bankruptcy relief option is one you might need to exercise when you have no other means to get out of extreme personal debt.
-This debt relief option applies when your financial situation is in terminal state.
-It is generally considered the option of last resort due to its long-term negative impact on your personal assets and creditworthiness.
+This is when your financial situation is in terminal state.
+It is the option of last resort due to its long-term negative impact on your personal assets and creditworthiness.

 If you find yourself in a situation where you are drowning in debt, with no solution in sight, you owe it to yourself and family to seek legal advice as to the potential benefits of consumer debt bankruptcy.

 Does It Affect My Credit?

 Yes it does.
 It is trashed.
 A consumer debt bankruptcy judgement is the most negative entry on your credit report.
 It is simple to understand.
 You used the bankruptcy legal process to discharge your debt obligations and walk away from your creditors.

 However, since you were already in a financial hardship situation prior to the consumer bankruptcy judgement, your credit history profile was already damaged due to late or non creditor payments.